-All program areas have outlined a recommended or required program of study, and students pursuing a degree are expected to follow that program unless they have appropriate substitutions arranged in advance with their advisors and the director of graduate studies.
-Pamphlets outlining the programs of study in education are available in the Office of Student Services.
+All program areas have outlined a recommended or required program of study, and students pursuing a degree are expected to follow that program unless they have appropriate substitutions arranged in advance with their advisors and the associate dean for graduate studies.

 At the beginning of the final term of study, each student must submit a form titled, “An application for admission to candidacy for an advanced degree.”
 These forms are available in the Office of Student Services.
 If a minor is included, the form must first be signed by a representative of the student’s minor department or program area.
 The form must be signed by the student and the student’s advisor, and then submitted to the school’s Office of Student Services for School of Education approval and then to the Graduate School for final approval.
 All students are required to pass a comprehensive-final examination or its equivalent, as determined by the program’s faculty committee.
 (For time limits and other information, see the Graduate School section under Master’s Degree.)

 In MA programs for majors outside the School of Education, students may include education as a minor if both their major department and the associate dean for graduate studies in the School of Education approve.
 For master’s degrees, a minor in education consists of at least 9 hours of study in related courses.
 Not more than 2 semester hours may be transferred from another institution.
 A minor in education alone will not meet Colorado licensure requirements.